Turtle Canyon Catamaran Snorkel Tour: Real Review from a Waikiki Local

 Snorkeler diving down to see sea turtle close up in Waikiki waters

-At one point, I got close enough to smell a turtle’s burp.
-Yes, you read that right.
-Imagine rotten seaweed… weirdly gross but kind of endearing.
-A memory and smell I’ll never forget.
+At one point, I got close enough to catch a whiff of a turtle burp.
+Yes, that’s a thing.
+Imagine rotten seaweed… weirdly gross, but somehow endearing.
+A memory that’s impossible to forget.

 Hawaiian green sea turtle swimming above water during Waikiki snorkel tour